High-dimensional regression with potential prior information on variable importance: Numerical experiments

 Each of the response vectors were scaled to have unit variance.
-Figure~\ref{fig:avocado} contains mean-squared prediction error for each time series, fitted with both vanilla Lasso models, as well as our approach with grid sizes 10 and 100.
-In both cases, using our approach substantially improves the quality of the predictions and that a grid size of 10 gives the largest improvement.
+Figure~\ref{fig:avocado} contains mean squared prediction error for each time series, fitted with both vanilla Lasso models, as well as our approach with $K= 10$ and $K=100$.
+In both cases, using our approach substantially improves the quality of the predictions and that $K=10$ gives the largest improvement.
 This illustrates the flexibility of our approach with respect to the origin of the ordering over the variables, and how it can improve prediction performance in a range of scenarios.
+The median times for the $106$ regressions were $1.32$s for $K=1$, $1.53$s for $K=10$ and $3.46$s for $K=100$.